Window Vision Functions

 Parameters:

-• initial_tolerance – The starting tolerance value.
+• initial_tolerance (int) – Initial tolerance applied when searching.

 Returns: